AABK6/citizen-budget-lab/docs/DATA_MANIFEST.md

 # Data Manifest

 This document provides a central inventory of all data sources, configuration files, and data pipelines used in the Citizen Budget Lab application.
+For the remedial roadmap that governs upcoming changes, consult `current_dev_plan.md` and `docs/REFACTOR_PLAN.md`.

 ## 1. Core Budget & Policy Data